 Standard 3: The Board adheres to an orientation process for bringing on new members.

 X 2-Meets The Board adheres to a thorough process for the orientation of new board members.
-1-Partially Meets The Board has a process for the orientation of new Board members, but it is not consistently followed.
-0-Does Not Meet The Board does not have a membership orientation process for new Board members.

-Data / Source: Website, Board Packet, Minutes, Authorizer/School DiscussionAnalysis: The School meets this standard.
+1-Partially Meets The Board has a process for the orientation of new board members, but it is not consistently followed.
+0-Does Not Meet The Board does not have a membership orientation process for new board members.
+Data / Source: Website, Board Packet, Minutes, Authorizer/School Discussion Analysis: The School met this standard.
+The new Board Chair met with each new board members and the new board members were provided board orientation from a consultant.